Vincent Mroz: Marriage and family

-Secret Service
+Attack on Blair House

 In 1948, Mroz went to work for the United States Secret Service.
 He was assigned to the presidential protection detail for Harry S. Truman.

-1950 attack on Blair House

 In the fall of 1950, President Harry Truman's household was moved to Blair House on Lafayette Square while the White House was being renovated.
 He walked between there and his office in the West Wing.
 On November 1, 1950, Mroz engaged in a gunfight with two Puerto Rican nationalists who were storming Blair House in an assassination attempt on President Truman, upstairs in his quarters.
 One of the attackers, Oscar Collazo, shot a White House police officer at the guard house and began walking up the front steps of Blair House.
 After hearing the gunshots, Mroz ran through a basement corridor and stepped out of a street-level door on the east side of the House, where he opened fire on Collazo, shooting him in the chest and dropping him.
 Mroz stopped Collazo on the outside steps with a bullet to the chest.
 The incident has been described as "the biggest gunfight in Secret Service History."
 Two other officers took part in the shooting of the attackers.

 In 40 seconds, a total of 27 shots were exchanged among officers and attackers.
 After the shooting ceased, Mroz discovered the body of the second attacker, Griselio Torresola, in the hedges adjacent to Blair House.
 He had been shot by officer Leslie Coffelt.
 Mroz removed a gun from Torresola's body and found two magazines of ammunition in his pockets.